 We offer partial to complete scholarships for anybody living in the Otavalo area, and even some from other provinces.
 Students are expected to maintain a 3.0 GPA and give back to the foundation in the form of volunteering or, for university students, in the form of scholarships for other deserving students.
-We currently have 51 students from six different communities, aged 6 to 38.
+We generally have around 50 students ranging pursuing elementary to Master’s level studies.

 What is the cost of education in Ecuador?